Occupational Therapy Career FAQs

 The median annual wage for occupational therapists is $96,370.

 Occupational Therapy (OT) and Physical Therapy (PT) are both rehabilitative sciences, but they differ in focus.
-OT helps patients develop the ability to perform everyday tasks independently, while PT focuses on improving a patient’s strength and movement.
+Occupational therapy addresses physical, emotional and environmental factors to help patients perform everyday tasks independently.
+Physical therapy focuses on restoring physical movement and preventing disability.

-OTs and PTs often collaborate in rehabilitation settings, as some patients require both to enhance physical function and daily task performance.
-Both professions require a deep understanding of anatomy, physiology, and human behavior.
+OTs and PTs often collaborate in rehabilitation settings, as some patients require both to enhance physical function.
+Both professions require a deep understanding of anatomy, physiology and human development.

 Master’s vs Doctorate

-While a Master’s of Occupation Therapy (MOT) and a Doctor of Occupational Therapy (OTD) will both help prepare graduates for board certification and serving patients, an OTD provides students with a more advanced and in-depth understanding of occupational therapy.
+Both a Master’s of Occupation Therapy (MOT) and a Doctor of Occupational Therapy (OTD) will both help prepare graduates for board certification and serving patients.

 What are the career prospects?